Oskube/chip-8/README.md

 # Chip-8 emulator
 Chip-8 emulator with own assembler and disassembler.
 GUI for this emulator is implemented with [raylib](https://github.com/raysan5/raylib).
+Raylib version 4.0.0 should work.

 ## Building project
 ### Dependecies